09 Early years practice policy

 pose a particular threat to the safety and security of the children, particularly when parents arrive at the same time or when in shared premises.
 To minimise the risk of a child leaving the building

-unnoticed, the setting manager conducts a risk assessment that identifies potential risks and the measures put in place to minimise them, such as staff busy talking to individual parents or doors
+unnoticed, the setting manager conducts a risk assessment that identifies potential risks, and the measures put in place to minimise them, such as staff busy talking to individual parents/carers or

 guidance.